Julas-core/accessibot-app/README.md

 # AccessiBot

-AI-powered web accessibility analysis with intelligent caching, dynamic batch processing, webhook CI/CD integration, multi-provider AI support with automatic fallback and cost optimization — built on Encore.ts with a modern React frontend.
+AI-powered web accessibility analysis with intelligent caching, dynamic batch processing, webhook CI/CD integration, multi-provider AI support with automatic fallback and cost optimization, plus design tool integrations for pre-development accessibility analysis — built on Encore.ts with a modern React frontend.

 ## Key Features

-- Automated accessibility analysis for HTML content (URL or raw HTML)
+- **Automated accessibility analysis** for HTML content (URL or raw HTML)
+- **Design Tool Integrations** with Figma, Sketch, and Adobe XD for pre-development analysis
+- **Color contrast checking** and component accessibility validation in design files
 - **Multi-Provider AI Enhancement** with OpenAI, Anthropic, and Google support
 - **Automatic Provider Fallback** and cost optimization by selecting the most cost-effective provider
 - Robust DB-backed caching with TTL and demo mode support